Check the solutions to fix "Windows Cannot Access the Specified Device Path or File":

 - Antivirus software prevents files from opening.

-4 Effective Fixes for Windows Cannot Access The Specified Device
+Solutions - Fix Windows Cannot Access the Specified Device

-Now that the error suggests that "you may not have the appropriate permissions to access the item", you should first check if you have the permission of the file or folder.
-To gain permission to access a file or a location, do as follows.
+Just like the error suggests that "you may not have the appropriate permissions to access the item", you should first check if you have the permission of the file or folder.
+If not, do as follows to gain permission to access a file or a location.

 Step 1.
 Right-click the file or folder and select "Properties".